 During the podcast, you'll hear audio clips from the past, as well as interviews with Rasha Pecoraro and Yvette Gentile, the great grand-daughters of the prime suspect.
 This podcast is a companion to the TNT show Root of Evil.

-Surprisingly enough, some of these podcasts have actually helped solve a cold case.
-Do you think I missed any of your favorite murder mystery podcasts?
-Tell me in the comments below!
+Surprisingly enough, some of these true crime podcasts have actually helped solve a cold case!